 Microsoft OneNote Totally for Free!

-OneNote, first went for free back in 2014, where anyone could download it for free and to start doing note.
+Microsoft OneNote, first went for free back in 2014, where anyone could download it for free and start doing notes.
 The app was also available on Mac.
 There were some really necessary features that were available only for Premium users.

 With the recent announcement from Microsoft, they have removed all restrictions from the free version of OneNote.

 Sections can be password protected.
 Now you can split sections, each with multiple pages and protect them.